-- v.
-Zechariah 14:4 "And his feet shall stand in that day upon the mount of Olives, which is before Jerusalem on the east, and the mount of Olives shall cleave in the midst thereof toward the east and toward the west, and there shall be a very great valley; and half of the mountain shall remove toward the north, and half of it toward the south." - vi.
-Zechariah 14:10 "All the land shall be turned as a plain from Geba to Rimmon south of Jerusalem: and it shall be lifted up, and inhabited in her place, from Benjamin's gate unto the place of the first gate, unto the corner gate, and from the tower of Hananeel unto the king's winepresses." - C. Ezekiel would see the rebuilt city of Jerusalem and the new Temple.
-We are given no timeline as to how long it took to rebuild Jerusalem after the devastations of the Tribulation or how long it took to build this Temple complex or who built it. - i.
-Was it built by man or does it come out of heaven, much as the New Jerusalem does in Revelation 21:2 ("And I John saw the holy city, new Jerusalem, coming down from God out of heaven, prepared as a bride adorned for her husband.")? - ii.
-Who rebuilds the city of Jerusalem?
-When does the work start and who does it? - 3.
-40:2 The Temple sits in the midst of the priests' allotment, which is north of the city of Jerusalem (Ezekiel 48:8-22).
+v.
+Zechariah 14:4 "And his feet shall stand in that day upon the mount of Olives, which is before Jerusalem on the east, and the mount of Olives shall cleave in the midst thereof toward the east and toward the west, and there shall be a very great valley; and half of the mountain shall remove toward the north, and half of it toward the south."

+vi.
+Zechariah 14:10 "All the land shall be turned as a plain from Geba to Rimmon south of Jerusalem: and it shall be lifted up, and inhabited in her place, from Benjamin's gate unto the place of the first gate, unto the corner gate, and from the tower of Hananeel unto the king's winepresses."

+C. Ezekiel would see the rebuilt city of Jerusalem and the new Temple.
+We are given no timeline as to how long it took to rebuild Jerusalem after the devastations of the Tribulation or how long it took to build this Temple complex, but we know the Lord built it from Zechariah 6:13 "Even he shall build the temple of the LORD; and he shall bear the glory, and shall sit and rule upon his throne; and he shall be a priest upon his throne: and the counsel of peace shall be between them both."

+i.
+Does it come out of heaven, much as the New Jerusalem does in Revelation

+21:2 ("And I John saw the holy city, new Jerusalem, coming down from God out of heaven, prepared as a bride adorned for her husband.")?

+3. 40:2 The Temple sits in the midst of the priests' allotment, which is north of the city of Jerusalem (Ezekiel 48:8-22).
 The priests' allotment is in the north of the 47 square-mile holy oblation between the tribal allotment of Judah and Benjamin.
 South of the priests' allotment is the Levite's allotment.
-South of that is the allotment for Jerusalem. - 4.
-40:3-5 A man with a measuring reed - A. Apparently an angel, as angels always appear as men. - B. His appearance was of brass. - C. He had a line of flax in his hand and a measuring reed. - i.
-40:5 The reed was 6 cubits long (9 feet) and the width of a man's hand. - ii.
-Both the flax line and the reed were used for measurements. - iii.
-His "line of flax" was for larger measurements, the "rod" for shorter ones - D. He stood in the gate. - i.
-What gate? - E. 40:4 He tells Ezekiel to tell Israel everything he is about to see. - i.
+South of that is the allotment for Jerusalem.

+4. 40:3-5 A man with a measuring reed

+A. Apparently an angel, as angels always appear as men.

+B. His appearance was of brass.

+C. He had a line of flax in his hand and a measuring reed.

+i.
+40:5 The reed was 6 cubits long (9 feet) and the width of a man's hand.

+ii.
+Both the flax line and the reed were used for measurements.

+iii.
+His "line of flax" was for larger measurements, the "rod" for shorter ones D. He stood in the gate.

+i.
+What gate?

+E. 40:4 He tells Ezekiel to tell Israel everything he is about to see.

+i.
 Ezekiel 1-24 refers to Israel's removal from her land.
 Ezekiel 25-32 refers to the judgments against other nations.
 Ezekiel 33 is a call to repentance and records the fall of Jerusalem.
 In Ezekiel 34-39 deals with Israel's literal, future return to the land.
 Ezekiel 38, 39 describe the Battle of Armageddon, just before the Messiah's return.
 Ezekiel 40-48 describes the millennial conditions and the Temple.
-Ezekiel is to write down all the details. - 5.
-40:5 This wall is not for protection against enemies.
+Ezekiel is to write down all the details.

+5. 40:5 This wall is not for protection against enemies.
 The idea is that of separation and the setting of a boundary.
 This area is sanctified, set apart, to Jehovah.